moby/moby/docs/sources/installation/rhel.md

 changes which will cause issues if one decides to step outside that box and run non-distro kernel packages.

+> **Warning**:
+> Please make sure that your system is up to date by installing updates
+> using `yum update` and rebooting your system.
+> Keeping the system up to date is recommended to ensure your system
+> receives fixes for critical security vulnerabilities and severe bugs.
+> The fixes for severe bugs include fixes for potential kernel panics
+> specific to kernel 2.6.32.

 ## Installation

 Firstly, you need to install the EPEL repository.
 Please follow the